mamaral/Onboard/README.md

 onboardingVC.shouldBlurBackground = YES; // defaults to NO
 ```

-You can tweak these settings however you'd like to get some pretty cool effects:
+You can tweak these settings in a few different combinations to get your desired effect:

 ![demo](Screenshots/normal.png)
 ![demo](Screenshots/dark.png)